C-MCTS: Safe Planning with Monte Carlo Tree Search: Evaluation

-We study the performance of C-MCTS when trained on imperfect simulators.
-On the Rocksample environment, the sensor characteristics measuring the quality of the rock are defined by the constant $d_0$ (see Sec.~\ref{supp:subsubsection:rocksample}).
-In the following experiments, we overestimate the sensor accuracy in our training simulator by choosing $d_0^{sim}$ with error $\Delta d_0$ and observe the safety of the agent in the real world when trained on simulators with different values of $\Delta d_0$.
+\textit{Training on imperfect simulators (for $\alpha_0$=$1$ and $\epsilon$=$0.1$).} On the Rocksample environment, the sensor characteristics measuring the quality of the rock are defined by the constant $d_0$ (see Sec.~\ref{supp:subsubsection:rocksample}).
+We overestimate the sensor accuracy in our training simulator by choosing $d_0^{sim}$ with error $\Delta d_0$ and observe the safety of the agent in the real world when trained on simulators with different values of $\Delta d_0$.
 Fig.~\ref{fig:planning_horizon_training} (right column) shows the results.
-The values of $\Delta d_0$ set to 10 and 40 corresponds to a maximum prediction error of $11.7\%$ and $32.5\%$, respectively.
+The values of $\Delta d_0$ set to 10 and 40 correspond to a maximum prediction error of $11.7\%$ and $32.5\%$, respectively.
 When $\Delta d_0=40$ the agent operates at a greater distance from the cost-constraint.
 The reason for cost violations is that the safety critic has been trained to place too much trust in the sensor measurements due to the simulation-to-reality gap.
 With a smaller gap ($\Delta d_0=10$) the agent performs safer.